Beyond Tomorrow (film): Production

 Principal photography for Beyond Tomorrow began in late November 1939 at the General Service Studios.

 Song

 The song "It's Raining Dreams" was written by Harold Spina and Charles Newman.

 Reception

 Although Beyond Tomorrow was considered a "Christmas Carol" and had some redeeming features including its talented cast of character actors, reviewer Bosley Crowther of The New York Times felt that the plot let the film down.
 "For its first half it is a latter-day Christmas carol, told with a gamin tenderness and warming as a hot toddy.
 But when its three elderly good Samaritans return from a plane crash as celluloid chimeras, its mystical peregrinations are more preposterous than moving."

 Home media colorized version

-In 2004, a colorized version of the black-and-white film was produced by Legend Films and released by 20th Century Fox under the title Beyond Christmas."Beyond Christmas."
-Yahoo!
-Movies.
-Retrieved: December 31, 2013."The Mark of Zorro Coming to Alhambra."The Kentucky New Era, November 29, 1940, p.
-8.
+In 2004, a colorized version of the black-and-white film was produced by Legend Films and released by 20th Century Fox under the title Beyond Christmas.